BODMAS Rule

 Jenny's Method: 6 × 3 + 2 = 6 × 5 = 30, Ron's Method: 6 × 3 + 2 = 18 + 2 = 20.

-As you can observe, Jenny and Ron got different answers.
+As we can observe, Jenny and Ron got different answers.
 In mathematics, we know that there can only be one correct answer to this expression.
 How to decide who is correct?
-Don’t worry!
-BODMAS is here to help you find the correct answer.
-Let's look at the example given below to get an idea of how BODMAS works:
+In such cases, we use BODMAS to find the correct answer.
+Let us look at the example given below to get an idea of how BODMAS works:

-BODMAS used to evaluate mathematical expressions and to deal with complex calculations in a much easier and standard way.
+The BODMAS rule is used to evaluate mathematical expressions and to deal with complex calculations in a much easier and standard way.

-BODMAS Definition: According to this rule, to solve any arithmetic expression, we first solve the terms written in brackets, and then we simplify exponential terms and move ahead to division and multiplication operations, and then, at last, moving ahead to addition and subtraction.
-Here, addition and subtraction can be considered as level 2 operations, and multiplication and division can be considered as level 1 operations as they have to be solved first.
+According to the BODMAS rule, to solve any arithmetic expression, we first solve the terms written in brackets, and then we simplify the exponential terms, or solve for the operation 'of', which means multiplication, and move ahead to division and multiplication operations, and then, in the end, work on the addition and subtraction.
+Following the order of operations in the BODMAS rule, always results in the correct answer.
 Simplification of terms inside the brackets can be done directly.
 This means we can perform the operations inside the bracket in the order of division, multiplication, addition, and subtraction.
-Sticking to this order of operations in the BODMAS rule, always give the correct answer.
 If there are multiple brackets in an expression, all the same types of brackets can be solved simultaneously.
-For example, (14+19)÷(13-2) = 33 ÷ 11 = 3.
+For example, (14 + 19) ÷ (13 - 2) = 33 ÷ 11 = 3.

 B | [{( )}] | Brackets |